datacute/EmbeddedResourcePropertyGenerator/README.md

 [![Build](https://github.com/datacute/EmbeddedResourcePropertyGenerator/actions/workflows/ci.yml/badge.svg)](https://github.com/datacute/EmbeddedResourcePropertyGenerator/actions/workflows/ci.yml)

 # Embedded Resource Property Generator
-The Embedded Resource Property Generator is a Source Generator which generates properties for text file embedded resources in a project, in a similar way to how properties are generated from the string resources in .resx files.
+The Embedded Resource Property Generator is an Incremental Source Generator which generates properties for text file embedded resources in a project, in a similar way to how properties are generated from the string resources in .resx files.